marchtaylor/Lecture-on-AI/README.md

 ## Machine Learning
 _Clustering_: For the period 1980-2009, daily OLR (Liebmann and Smith 1996) filtered with a 20-100-day Lanczos bandpass filter (Duchon 1979, CLIVAR MJO Workgroup 2009), over the tropical region (0 – 360, 17.5°S – 22.5°N).
 Anomalies are averaged every 5 days from January to December (73 pentads) x 30 years.
 As a result, a matrix consisting of 2190 pentads of data and 2448 grid points.

-_Regression_: Predictors are the sea-surface temperature anomalies in January by SINTEX-F2 (November 1st initialisation).
+_Regression_: Predictors are the sea-surface temperature anomalies in January.
 Predictand is the surface air temperature anomalies in January in the Kanto Region (Japan)

 ### Clustering

+"kmeans.OLR.R": _k_-means on OLR
+"SOM.OLR.R": Self-Organizing Map on OLR

+folr.passband.pentad.mean.Rdata

+"ne_110m_land_GCM.dbf"
+"ne_110m_land_GCM.prj"
+"ne_110m_land_GCM.shp"
+"ne_110m_land_GCM.shx"

 ### Regression
 ## Deep Learning
 ### DMI Prediction